opensearch-project/documentation-website/_search-plugins/vector-search.md

 - [Facebook AI Similarity Search (Faiss)](https://github.com/facebookresearch/faiss)
 - Lucene

-The following table lists the combination of search methods and libraries that the k-NN engine supports for approximate vector search.
+The following table lists the combinations of search methods and libraries supported by the k-NN engine for approximate vector search.

 Method | Engine
 :--- | :---